Engineering-Research-and-Development/true-connector-basic_data_app/README.md

 ---

+**Solution 2**

-Other solution is to use provided libraries on GitHub Package.
-To do so, you will have to modify Apache Maven seetings.xml file like following:
+Use provided libraries on GitHub Package.
+To do so, you will have to modify Apache Maven settings.xml file like following:

 Add in servers part: